cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 ## 1. Open the program

-Open NMRium with the following link:
+Open NMRium by clicking the following link:

 [https://www.nmrium.org/nmrium/](https://www.nmrium.org/nmrium/)

 ## 2. Open spectra

-To open spectra, your data must be in one of the following file types:
+To open spectra, your data must be saved as one of the following file formats:

 - JCAMP-DX (.dx, .jdx, .jcamp)
 - zipped folder in Bruker format (raw data od processed)
 - Jeol (.jdf)
 - NMRium file (.nmrium)

 Drag the file you want to open into the gray box **Drag and drop here** in the middle of the screen.
-You can open a set of spectra of a molecule by either dragging the spectra individually into the workspace or by dragging a zip folder containing all spectra.
-Also, you can open several spectra at once in the Bruker folder structure as a zip file.
+You can open a set of spectra of a molecule by either dragging the spectra individually or by dragging a zip folder containing all spectra into the workspace.
+Also, you can open a zipped Bruker-folder file containing several spectra.

 ![](./img101.png)